mbianchidev/mbianchidev/note-to-recruiters.md

 ### 💵 Rates
 - **Hourly Rate**: Starting from **150€/hour** (slightly negotiable)
-- **Daily Rate**: 8 × hourly rate
+- **Daily Rate**: 8 × hourly rate (I can work for more hours too, but that has a price)

 ### 📉 Discounted Rates Available For:
 - **Non-profit organizations**
 - **Meaningful work** - e.g. sustainability, children education...
 - **Pre-seed/seed startups** - If I really dig both the idea and the founder(s)
-  - Requires: 0.2-5% of total company shares
+  - Requires: 0.2-3% of total company shares
   - Note: *Series A+ gets the full price, sorry.*

 ### 🕐 Full-Time Consideration